weizhangccnu/FPGA_Project/README.md

-### This repo is used to managment my FPGA project files.
+### This repo is used to management my FPGA project files.
+## Multiplier project: invoking multiply IP core.